anavarro9731/soap/src/readme.md

 Open the new Solution in Jetbrains Rider.
 Edit the local.settings.json file and update with the settings from the new cloud resources

 Now you are ready for local development and can run the Azure Function Project ```YourProject.Afs```

+When running locally you don't get messages in the trace logs.

 ### NOTES

 - Pkgs take 15 mins to be available to nuget clients on azure devops feed even after being visible in AzureDevops
+- Azure SDK releases found here: https://azure.github.io/azure-sdk/releases/latest/dotnet.html

+### BackLog
+- Update to new [Azure.Cosmos] CosmosDb SDK and new CircuitBoard (currently using the really old (2 versions back) SDK this is a datastore change)

+- Adding a Special Flag or Tag to Denote builds that were sent to product (which will need new Run -InstallProd switch which runs az slot swap and tags so when your looking at the release branch you can see which version went to production)
+- Fixing DateTime fragility by abstracting all date/time functionality and/or using NodaTime rather than DateTime.
+- Request/Reply Queries for data between services (i.e. sending and waiting in-process as a way to query another service rather than a series of bus messages and a statefulprocess) implement using MessageSessions in Azure ServiceBus
+- Client-Side Batching using native Azure ServiceBus feature
+- Hide Datastore extension methods from Soap (https://www.meziantou.net/declaring-internalsvisibleto-in-the-csproj.htm)
+- Add  DataStore "Document Size Limit" on write error.
+It will still fail with a less friendly native error from CosmosDB as-is.
+Also, hitting the 2MB limit should not happen really without bad design.